maria-jpg/SimpleTweet/README.md

 The last issue I encountered while making the first part of this application was making sure that there was an infinite scroll.
 My log messages would not appear on logcat.
 I was able to identify quickly that I was instantiating a new LayoutManager instead of calling the one that was already created.

-So far, in creating this applicaiton has been fun!
+So far, creating this applicaiton has been fun!

 ## Open-source libraries used